|

 I have been successfully treating pets with epilepsy using diet changes alone

-for nearly 5 years now.
+since 2001.
 The results have been as astounding.
-At first, I knew very little about how and why the response
+At first, I knew very little about how and why the response could be so dramatic

-could be so dramatic when a patient was placed on this restricted diet.
-But over the past 5 years, I have come to understand
+when a patient was placed on this restricted diet.
+But over the past 5 years, I have come to understand many of the pathomechanisms

-many of the pathomechanisms of food intolerance as well as other secondary factors that lead to this "syndrome"
+of food intolerance as well as other secondary factors that lead to this "syndrome" we call idiopathic epilepsy.

-we call idiopathic epilepsy.
-I have also been pursuing research into supplements and other auxiliary therapies as
+I have also been pursuing research into supplements and other auxiliary therapies as well as helpful diagnostic testing in

-well as helpful diagnostic testing in an attempt to insure and speed recovery.
+an attempt to insure and speed recovery.

 Here is my approach: